Dates and Topics for 2019-20

-This year in Bank Street’s Saturday Math seminars, we will explore the development of our own and our students’ math identity.
+This year in Bank Street’s Saturday Math seminars, we will explore the question: Where have all the statistics gone?

-The sessions will be held at Bank Street School of Education in room 710 from 10:00 AM – 1:00 PM on the dates listed below.
+The sessions will be held at Bank Street College of Education in room 710 from 10:00 AM – 1:00 PM on the dates listed below.

 We ask for a $10 donation to help offset the costs and participants will receive CTLE hours.